sara-sabr/ITStrategy/presentations/en/GCcode-version-control-system-esdc-gc.md

 ## GCcode

-SSC maintains an unofficial "best effort" shared instance called GCcode (internal to GC)
+SSC maintains an unofficial "best effort" shared instance called GCcode (internal to GC), based on GitLab OSS:

 - ≈3600 projects and ≈3000 users
 - 350+ users from ESDC